 About Simpson Strong-Tie Company Inc.

 Simpson Strong-Tie is the world leader in structural solutions — products and technology that help people design and build safer, stronger homes, buildings, and communities.
 As a pioneer in the building industry, we have an unmatched passion for problem solving through skillful engineering and thoughtful innovation.
-Our structural systems research and rigorous testing enable us to design code-listed, value-engineered solutions for a multitude of applications in wood, steel, and concrete structures.
+Our structural systems, research and rigorous testing enable us to design code-listed, value-engineered solutions for a multitude of applications in wood, steel, and concrete structures.
 Our dedication to pursuing ever-better construction products and technology and to surrounding our customers with exceptional service and support has been core to our mission since 1956.
 For more information, visit strongtie.com and follow us on Facebook, Twitter, YouTube and LinkedIn.

 ###